 What is an IPv6 address?

-IPv6 address is the internet standard or the latest version 6 of internet protocol.
+IPv6 address is the internet standard or the latest version 6 of the internet protocol.
 It is the successor of IPv4.
-If you still think that IPv4 is better over IPv6, then you are wrong.
+If you still think that IPv4 is better than IPv6, then you are wrong.

 What is IPv6 used for?

 IPv6 is used in many of the advanced technologies businesses use for enhanced security and privacy.
 IPv6 can support technologies like IoT (Internet of Things), Cloud, Machine Learning, Artificial Intelligence, 5G, and many more.
 In the WWDC 2020 conference, Apple had urged developers to adopt IPv6 only.
 According to data gathered by Apple for IPv6-only users, the connection is 1.4x faster than IPv4.
 This is because of improved security, routing, and elimination of NAT (Network Address Translation) technology (IPv4 uses NAT technology).
 (Why Your Providers Should Support IPv6)

 Read also: IPv6 to see massive growth by end of 2029

 The gaming industry, casino industry, e-commerce websites, and more will benefit greatly from IPv6, as it provides enhanced security, end-to-end encryption, IPSEC, and privacy to users.

 Read more on: IPv6 is pushed by NIXI